pepyakin/PetraVM/README.md

-# zCrayVM
+# PetraVM
 A verifiable supercomputer

 ## Overview
-zCrayVM is a new virtual machine (zkVM) designed specifically for efficient execution within Zero-Knowledge (ZK) proof systems, leveraging the [Binius](https://www.binius.xyz/) SNARK scheme's strengths.
+PetraVM is a new virtual machine (zkVM) designed specifically for efficient execution within Zero-Knowledge (ZK) proof systems, leveraging the [Binius](https://www.binius.xyz/) SNARK scheme's strengths.
 The primary goals are to improve performance of recursive proof verification and WebAssembly execution within ZK environments.

 ## Instruction Set
-zCrayVM's full instruction set is divided into five categories—Binary field, Arithmetic & Logic, Memory, Control Flow, and Function Calls—and the prover's current support is noted below.
+PetraVM's full instruction set is divided into five categories—Binary field, Arithmetic & Logic, Memory, Control Flow, and Function Calls—and the prover's current support is noted below.

 ### Prover Support (Work in Progress)

-> **Note:** In zCrayVM, variables refer to addresses in VROM (Value ROM, a write-once memory region).
+> **Note:** In PetraVM, variables refer to addresses in VROM (Value ROM, a write-once memory region).
 Instructions operate on values at these addresses unless specified as "immediate" operations.

 > **Note:** Check out our [instruction set test suite](examples/opcodes.asm) for a complete overview of supported instructions and their usage.